Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 So, you’ve got to tread carefully and not compromise your digital store.

-Importing store data could take days and possibly more if you factor in the extra hours you’d need to countercheck your stuff and rectify any errors and omissions.
+Importing store data could take days if you factor in the extra hours needed to countercheck your work and rectify any errors and omissions.

-This is the most expensive of the three Magento1 to Magento2 upgrade options with a solid backing reason.
+This is the most expensive of the three Magento 1-to-Magento 2 upgrade options, with a solid backing rationale.

 The thing with assisted online store migration is that it involves hiring professionals to carry out the work on your behalf.